BigIan1969/polari/chapter05.md

 Polari's popularity began to decline in the 1970s as the LGBTQ+ community became more visible and accepted in mainstream society.
 However, it still holds a special place in the hearts of many LGBTQ+ people, especially those who lived through the darker days of persecution and discrimination.

 Today, Polari is celebrated as a unique and important part of LGBTQ+ history and culture.
-It has been featured in movies, TV shows, and literature, and continues to be used as a way for LGBTQ+ people to connect with their past and each other.
+It has been featured in movies, Radio & TV shows, and literature, and continues to be used as a way for LGBTQ+ people to connect with their past and each other.

 Learning Polari can be a way to connect with this rich history and culture and to pay homage to the LGBTQ+ pioneers who used the language to fight for their rights and express their identities.
 It can also be a fun and playful way to communicate with other LGBTQ+ people and to create a sense of community and belonging.